How Much Does Home Insurance Cost?

 Roof construction

-Your roof’s construction and shape can also be critical when it comes to the cost of your homeowners insurance.
-If your roof material is asphalt shingles, which are less flammable, you usually have a lower home insurance cost than if you had a cedar or wood-shakes roof.
+Your roof’s construction and shape can also be critical when it comes to the cost of your homeowner’s insurance.
+If your roof material is asphalt shingles, which are less flammable, you usually have a lower home insurance cost than if you have a cedar or wood-shaped roof.

 Gable roofs are the most common and affordable roof type to install, but they are prone to wind damage.
 Hip roofs (characterized by all sides gently sloping downward) often cost more to install, but are more resistant to wind and could lessen the price of home insurance.